mahmoud-y/laravel-roles-abilities-tutorial/README.md

 }
 ```

-Whenever the abilities are modifed run the following command to sync the database
+Whenever the abilities are modifed run the following command to sync the database.

 ```
 php artisan db:seed --class AbilitySeeder
 ```

-`SuperUserSeeder` will create a `super` user using credentials provided in `config/auth.php` which can be set using `AUTH_SUPER_USER_EMAIL` and `AUTH_SUPER_USER_EMAIL` environment variable, `super` user surpass authorization logic hence he's granted all abilities
+`SuperUserSeeder` will create a `super` user using credentials provided in `config/auth.php` which can be set using `AUTH_SUPER_USER_EMAIL` and `AUTH_SUPER_USER_EMAIL` environment variable, `super` user surpass authorization logic hence he's granted all abilities.

 ```php
 <?php